Akron at a glance

 2022

-In March 2022, the City of Akron reached a $900,000 settlement with brothers Jamon Pruiett and Latrent Redrick, who were shot by a police officer, John Turnure.
+In March 2022, the City of Akron reached a $900,000 settlement with brothers Jamon Pruiett and Latrent Redrick, who were shot by a police officer.

 In October 2017, an alleged altercation broke out outside of ZAR Nightclub.
-Officers claim that Redrick was arguing with a group of men, eventually pointing a loaded firearm at them which caused alarm.
-Turnure then approached Redrick and shot him several times.
-Pruiett then allegedly grabbed the gun and shot at Turnure, resulting in Turnure shooting Pruiett several times.
-However, Priuett claims that he and his brother were getting something to eat when someone picked a fight with them, resulting in Redrick’s self-defense.
-Pruiett was acquitted for a felonious charge of assault and Redrick obtained a misdemeanor for inducing panic.
+Officers claimed that Redrick was arguing with a group of men and eventually pointed a loaded firearm at them.
+Officer John Turnure then approached Redrick and shot him several times.
+Following the shooting, Pruiett allegedly grabbed Redrick’s gun and shot at Turnure, and Turnure shot Pruiett several times.
+Pruiett claimed that he and his brother had been getting something to eat when someone picked a fight with them, and therefore Redrick was acting in self-defense.
+Pruiett was acquitted of a charge of felonious assault against a police officer, and Redrick was found guilty of a misdemeanor for inducing panic.
 Turnure was cleared of charges, and the brothers reached a settlement.

 Compensation